Akiba Rubinstein: Mental health problems and later life

-After 1932 he withdrew from tournament play as his noted anthropophobia showed traces of schizophrenia during a mental health breakdown.
+After 1932 he withdrew from tournament play as his noted social anxiety showed traces of schizophrenia during a mental health breakdown.
 In one period, after making a chess move he would go and hide in the corner of the tournament hall while awaiting his opponent's reply.
 Regardless, his former strength was recognized by FIDE when he was one of 27 players awarded the inaugural Grandmaster title in 1950.